800-450-6118

 With carpal tunnel syndrome, your wrist joint is already damaged.
 Restricting it's movement with a brace only causes you to fight the brace (subconsciously) while working.
 This causes double-stress (and double-damage) to the wrist.

-Instead, it's much better to allow your wrist to be free, even though it may be bothersome.
+Instead, it's much better to allow your wrist to be free, even though it may be a bit painful.
 At least you're not causing more damage to your wrist and making your condition worse.

-2. Only use a wrist brace at night
+2. Use a wrist brace ONLY at night

 When we sleep, we all unconsciously bend our hands backward.
 That "hyper-extension" is very bad if you have carpal tunnel syndrome.
 That's because hand hyper-extension causes compression of the median nerve inside your wrist joint.